-Dr. Adegboyega’s research is focused on health promotion, disease prevention, and reducing health disparities among underserved and minority populations.
-Her past works published in peer-reviewed journals, have focused mainly on promoting breast cancer and cervical cancer screening among African American women and Sub-Saharan African immigrant women.
-She has also done research focused on colorectal cancer screening promotion among Appalachian Kentuckians.
+Dr. Adegboyega received both a BSN and PhD in Nursing from the University of Kentucky.
+She completed a post-doctoral training in cancer control and prevention.
+Dr. Adegboyega’s research focuses on health promotion, cancer screening and prevention, and reducing health disparities among underserved and minority populations.
+Her past works, published in peer-reviewed journals, have focused mainly on promoting breast, cervical and colorectal cancer screening among African American, Sub-Saharan African immigrants, and Appalachian Kentuckians.

 Dr. Adegboyega’s career goal is to train the new generation of nurses, promote health and reduce health disparities experienced by underserved and minority populations.
 She hopes to contribute to improved health outcome for minority and underserved populations by promoting health protective behaviors such as cancer screening, HPV vaccination, healthy lifestyles, and physical activity.

 Postgraduate Diploma, University of Ado, 2005

 BSc, Institute of Medical Laboratory Sciences, 1997